 Decision overview

 Chief Justice Silvio Camilleri, Justice Giannino Caruana Demajo and Justice Noel Cuschieri of the Constitutional Court of Malta presided over this case.
-The central issue for consideration before the court was whether the police conduct violated Article 41 of the Constitution of Malta and Article 10 of the European Convention for the Protection of Human Rights and Fundamental Freedoms which guarantees the right to freedom of expression [page 20].
+The central issue for consideration before the court was whether the police conduct violated Article 41 of the Constitution of Malta and Article 10 of the ECHR which guarantees the right to freedom of expression [page 20].

 The court was required to ascertain whether the police removed the plaintiff because they wanted to keep him from protesting in public and therefore infringed his right to free expression or whether the plaintiff was removed because he was breaking the law by parking the vehicle where it was not permitted and did not obey the orders that he was given and because it was feared that his mental condition was a risk to himself and to others [page 20].
 Even if it was the second case, the question arose whether the measures taken by the police were proportionate to the need to remove the risk.